 On 29th August 2019, the first Corporate Blog Barcamp took place in Germany.
 At the DJH in Dortmund, communicators, bloggers and content marketers met to hold workshops and to exchange ideas on the topic corporate blog.

 At this point, I just have to say thank you for an all-round successful organization.
-That’s what they usually say but first of all the location was really great, with 5 to 6 spacious rooms that really offered enough space for the sessions and a very modern ambience at the DJH.
-But more important than the ambience and the catering is of course to manage efficiently through the session schedule.
+That’s what they usually say but first of all the location was really great, with 5 to 6 spacious rooms that really offered enough space for the sessions and a very modern ambiance at the DJH.
+But more important than the ambiance and the catering is, of course, to manage efficiently through the session schedule.
 And the organizers did that professionally throughout the whole day.

-The Sessions of a barcamp are the barcamp.
-Everyone had, after the personal introduction round, the possibility to propose own session.
+The Sessions of a Barcamp are the Barcamp.
+Everyone had, after the personal introduction round, the possibility to propose their own session.
 If enough participants found the topic exciting, it was put on the session board.

 - What is a Corporate Blog in 2019 and where does the journey go?

 - How do you run a corporate blog “just on the side”?

 - How do you find the balancing act between corporate communication and marketing in a blog?